Chart Color Schemes

 Eaton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Eaton, as evaluated at the latest Census, comprised 89.8% houses and 10.2% other dwellings.
-In comparison, Non-Metro WA had 88.1% houses and 11.8% other dwellings.
-Home ownership in Eaton was 32.7%, similar to Non-Metro WA's level.
-The remaining dwellings were either mortgaged (44.2%) or rented (23.1%).
-The median monthly mortgage repayment in Eaton was $1,517, below the Non-Metro WA average of $1,616.
-The median weekly rent figure in Eaton was $340, compared to Non-Metro WA's $300.
-Nationally, Eaton's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Eaton's dwelling structure, as per the latest Census, consisted of 89.8% houses and 10.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro WA had 88.1% houses and 11.8% other dwellings.
+Eaton's home ownership rate was 32.7%, similar to Non-Metro WA.
+Mortgaged dwellings were 44.2% and rented ones were 23.1%.
+The median monthly mortgage repayment in Eaton was $1,517, lower than Non-Metro WA's average of $1,616.
+The median weekly rent figure was $340, compared to Non-Metro WA's $300.
+Nationally, Eaton's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing